denten-books/plain-text/2-device.md

 Under these conditions, it becomes increasingly more difficult to "hold away" and to "grasp the object" apart from the subject.
-Some may celebrate this moment as a triumph over Cartesian dualism, the deserved decline of humanism, or the ascendency of a world oriented towards objects.
+Some may celebrate this moment as a triumph over Cartesian dualism, the deserved decline of humanism, or the ascendancy of a world oriented towards objects.
 These considerations risk losing sight of the political reality that the loss of poetics entails.
 As I write these words, a North American woman "wearing" an implanted pacemaker is fighting for her right to access its software, in her words "to